Soup du jour, you ask? Roasted Red Pepper Gouda Soup. SCORE!!!

 - 3 medium red bell peppers, roasted, skin and seeds removed

 - 2 1/2 c chicken broth (or vegetable broth)

 - Salt and ground pepper to taste

 - 1/2 c heavy cream

 - Chopped chives, as garnish

-- If you are roasting your own peppers, preheat your broiler and line a baking sheet with foil.
-Place the bell peppers onto the foil and roast for a few minutes per side, until nicely charred all over.
-Once the peppers are roasted, remove from the oven and tightly cover with foil for about 10 minutes.
-Once cooled, peel the skin off the peppers and remove the stems and seeds.
+- Remove from the oven and tightly cover with foil for about 10 minutes.
+Once the peppers have cooled, peel the skin off the peppers and remove the stems and seeds.
 Slice into strips and set aside.

 - Meanwhile, melt butter in a large stock pot over medium heat.
 Add onion, garlic, celery, and carrot; cook for 8-10 minutes, stirring frequently until carrots are tender.

 - Add roasted red peppers, broth, and spices; bring to a boil.
 Reduce heat to medium-low and simmer for 15 minutes.

 - Puree soup using an immersion blender or transfer to food processor and puree in batches.
 Return to pot and add cream, gouda, and sugar.
 Cook over low heat until cheese has melted.